Work CasGo

 Reports

-Historical data across trips, operators, and vehicles — surfaced in context, not buried in a separate reporting module.
+Historical data across trips, operators, and vehicles — surfaced in context, not buried in a separate reporting module that nobody opens.

 CasGo Dashboard — live tracking, trip details, occupancy, alerts